AI is in the minds of businesses worldwide. They have been experimenting and innovating to gain competitive advantage.

 This is helping businesses automate routine HR tasks and manage all the factors that we have discussed above in the blog.
-That’s why businesses are beginning to focus on increasing their investments on AI for better business performance.
+That's why businesses are beginning to focus on increasing their investments on AI for business performance that's better.

 AI in HCM is showing promising impact on talent acquisition, on-boarding, employee engagement, performance management and more.

 Some business professionals have shared their concerns regarding ‘keeping a constant watch’ on individual employee behaviour and activity.
 It’s better to collect regular feedback from employees and discuss their day-to-day work.